JaritoThe3rd/Introduction-to-Visual-Scripting-with-Blueprints-Module-1/README.md

 But once you packaged the game and that blueprint script running in the background will be gone since it is fully packaged.
 (Packaged build will run a bit better)

+Fun fact: People tend to argue that blueprints are a lot slower compared to C++.
+But the instructor for Epic games stated that in the early stages of blueprints that was a strong case.